openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 See the discussion above for a full discussion of configuration and use.

 Component numbering: For button layouts and numbering, see the Lutron Integration Protocol Guide (rev. AA) p.113 (https://www.lutron.com/TechnicalDocumentLibrary/040249.pdf).
-If you are having problems determining which channels have been created for a given keypad model, click on the thing under Configuration/Things in the Paper UI, or run the command `things show <thingUID>` (e.g. `things show lutron:pico:radiora2:hallpico`) from the openHAB CLI to list the channels.
+If you are having problems determining which channels have been created for a given keypad model, select the appropriate pico thing under Settings/Things in the Administration UI and click on the Channels tab.
+You can also run the command `things show <thingUID>` (e.g. `things show lutron:pico:radiora2:hallpico`) from the openHAB CLI to list the channels.

 Supported settings for `model` parameter: 2B, 2BRL, 3B, 3BRL, 4B, Generic (default)